wgqqgw/Jasper.github.io/_pages/about.md

 Professional Service
 ======
-&bull; Reviewer： IEEE TGRS, IEEE JSTARS
+&bull; Reviewer: IEEE Transactions on Geoscience and Remote Sensing, IEEE Journal of Selected Topics in Applied Earth Observation and Remote Sensing